 This step is vital.
 Some flea eggs can survive no matter how deeply you cleaned the first time.
 This calls for the repetition of the steam cleaning process.

-Are you thinking, "OMG, Again?
-Do we have to do everything again?"
-I am sorry but the not very comforting answer is 'Yes'.
+Are you thinking, “OMG, Again?
+Do we have to do everything again?”
+I am sorry but not very comforting answer is ‘Yes’.
 However, this will provide you with peace of mind once you completely abolish the flea infestation.

-Formulate a cleaning schedule to ensure the best results.
+Compound the cleaning schedule to ensure the best results.
 Steam clean at least 2 to 3 days a week.
 Any new larvae or eggs will be eliminated every time you clean.